-After Care When You Leave the Rehab Centre
+After Care When You Leave the Rehab Hospital

 A worry of entering rehab is the worry of the end result, leaving rehab can be just as unnerving as entering.
 However, there is no need to worry as you will not be left alone in your journey.
 This is a lifelong journey and rehab is the support.

 After you leave rehab and have completed your treatment programme, the healing really starts and your recovery goes on.
 Rehab will help you look at how to abstain from substance long term and how to cope away from it as life goes on.